-During the year, the Committee consisted of three non-executive directors: me (as Chairman), Alexandra Orlando and Roger Taylor.
-The Audit Committee is convened as required and met once during the year ended 31 March 2022 to discharge its responsibilities inter alia in connection with the planning of the audit for the Financial Statements for the year ended 31 March 2022.
+During the year, the Committee consisted of two non-executive directors: me (as Chairman) and Alexandra Orlando.
+The Audit Committee is convened as required and met twice during the year ended 31 March 2023 to discharge its responsibilities inter alia in connection with the planning of the audit for the Financial Statements for the year ended 31 March 2023.
 The Chief Financial Officer and the external auditor normally attend Committee meetings.
 The Committee met with the external auditor without management present during the year.